Names of Igbo Traditional Musical Instruments

 The other vital instrument of Ogene music and Igbo culture is the oja, a high-pitched handheld carved wooden whistle used for speech surrogacy and rapid-fire melodic interjection.

-Read Also: 10 Best Places To Live In Ohio
+Read Also: 10 Best Neighborhoods To Stay In Abuja (2024)

 The Oja flute or pipe hails from eastern Nigeria and is often used with other drugs such as Ekwe, Udu and Igba.
 This unique whistle talks while the drummers are playing.
 During the masquerade dancing in eastern Nigeria, the Oja flute will lead the drums and praise the music and dance.